cbrueffer/cbrueffer.github.io/content/authors/cbrueffer/_index.md

   url: "https://portal.research.lu.se/portal/en/persons/christian-brueffer"

 # Short bio (displayed in user profile at end of posts)
-bio: Bioinformatician and Data Scientist with interests including disease biology and diagnostics, particularly in cancer, and open source bioinformatics.
+bio: Freelance Bioinformatician and Data Scientist with interests including disease biology and diagnostics, particularly in cancer, and open source bioinformatics.

 interests:
 - Data Science and Bioinformatics